mmontone/djula-template-designer/README.md

 - **project-directory**: The root directory of the project.
 If not specified, then `*default-pathname-defaults*/<project-name>/` is used.
 - **templates-directory**: The directory where the template files are stored.
 If not specified, then <project-directory>/templates/ is used as directory.
+- **config-directory**: The directory where template configuration is stored.
+Template configuration has arguments and data urls for the templates.
+If not specified, then <project-directory>/templates-config/ is used.
+- **assets-directory**: The directory where web assets (like images) are stored.
+If not specified, then <project-directory>/assets/ is used.
+- **template-files-pattern**: Pattern for listing the template files from the templates directory.
+By default, all files are listed.
+Example value: *.html

+## Working with the template designer

+Templates are listed on the left.
+Their source can be edited on the right.
+The render template appears at the bottom.

+Arguments for templates can be specified either providing a `Data url` or filling in the `Arguments` text area.
+The arguments text area supports both JSON and Lisp data expressions.

+To create a template, click on the `Templates` in the menubar, then enter a filename and click on `Save`.

+To render a template, click on `Save`.

+To clone a template, click on an existing template, then change the filename and save.

 ## Demo